 which combines the diffusion prior drift with a measurement-consistency term.

 In practice, measurement consistency is defined in terms of the clean likelihood $p(\mathbf{y}|\mathbf{x}_0)$; as a result, the noised likelihood $p(\mathbf{y}|\mathbf{x}_t;\sigma_t)$ is typically inaccessible or ill-defined.
-Several approaches approximate this quantity~\cite{xu2024PnP,song2024Resample,Choi_2021_ICCV} to embed measurement guidance directly into the diffusion process.
+Several approaches approximate this quantity~\cite{song2024Resample,Choi_2021_ICCV} to embed measurement guidance directly into the diffusion process.
 Among these, Diffusion Posterior Sampling (DPS)~\cite{chung2022diffusion} employs Tweedie’s formula to estimate $p(\mathbf{y}|\mathbf{x}_t)\approx p(\mathbf{y}|\mathbf{x}_0=\mathbb{E}[\mathbf{x}_0|\mathbf{x}_t])$, achieving strong empirical performance.
 However, recent studies show that DPS behaves more like a maximum a posteriori (MAP) estimator than a true posterior sampler~\cite{xu2025rethinking,Yang2024Guidance}.
-This has motivated data-consistency frameworks~\cite{song2024Resample,li2024decoupled} that incorporate explicit likelihood optimization into diffusion-based solvers.
+This has prompted data-consistency frameworks with Plug-and-Play (PnP) priors~\cite{li2024decoupled,xu2024PnP,wu2024principled} that incorporate explicit likelihood optimization into diffusion-based solvers.
+These PnP-based methods use diffusion models as learned denoising priors within an explicit data-consistency loop, rather than depending on measurement-guided updates along the diffusion manifold.
 Nevertheless, approaches that minimize $\nabla_{\mathbf{x}_t}\log p_t(\mathbf{y}|\mathbf{x}_t;\sigma_t)$ often exhibit instability due to overfitting.
-Another line of work uses SVD-based projections and projection-driven sampling~\cite{wang2023DDNM,kawar2022DDRM,chung2022improving} to enforce measurement constraints, while recent decoupled frameworks such as DAPS~\cite{zhang2025improving} reformulate Eq.~\ref{eq:SDE:joint} into a two-stage structure that preserves the time-marginal distribution.
+Another line of work uses SVD-based projections and projection-driven sampling~\cite{wang2023DDNM,kawar2022DDRM,chung2022improving} to enforce measurement constraints, while recent decoupled frameworks such as DAPS~\cite{zhang2025improving} reformulate~\cref{eq:SDE:joint} into a two-stage structure that preserves the time-marginal distribution.